ph33nx/lila-player/README.md

 # Lila Slow Reverb Player

-Lila Slow Reverb Player is a web-based audio player that allows users to play audio files with adjustable playback speed, reverb effects, and vinyl noise overlay.
+Lila Slow Reverb Player is an audio player that allows users to play audio files with adjustable playback speed, reverb effects, and vinyl noise overlay.
 It provides a visual waveform representation of the audio, along with real-time playback progress and time display.

 ## Features